diffplug/gitfromscratch/branches/sticky-notes-and-paintbrushes/sticky-notes-and-paintbrushes.md

 ...but a branch is actually *much* simpler than that.  **A branch is a name that points to a commit**.
 Commits have weird names - `518a9d2blahblahblah`.
 Branches let us use an easy-to-read name to mark a commit.

 We use branches in two ways:
-1. As sticky-notes to mark a certain spot in history.
+1. As sticky-notes to mark a specific spot in history.
 2. As paintbrushes for making new commmits.

 Branches have two cousins: remote branches and tags.
 They all work the same way - a name that points to a commit - but they have different rules for how they can move.
 In the history table, they look like this: